19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Mythril Spells/Level 1/Charm Person.md

 Once the spell ends, the target becomes aware of the magical enchantment you placed upon them, and will very likely become hostile.

-*Upcast: The duration increases by 1 day per spell level.*
+*Upcast: Increase the duration by 1 day per spell level.*